-7382193341.0008 | June 7, 2023
+December 7,2023

-Addendum No. 1 to the ACM dated October 19, 20222.
-Although selenium was not previously detected at an SSL, it was considered in the evaluation of remedial alternatives in the ACM (Wood, 2020), which concluded that all the alternatives considered would be potentially effective at reducing selenium concentrations.
+October 19, 20222.
+Although selenium was not previously detected at an SSL, it was considered in the evaluation of remedial alternatives in the ACM (Wood, 2020), which concluded that all the alternatives considered would potentially be effective at reducing selenium concentrations.
 As of December 31, 2022, arsenic, selenium, and thallium had been detected at SSLs.

 All discharges to Primary 2 were discontinued in October 2018.
-Groundwater levels in the CCR monitoring wells around Primary 2 that are still monitored, including GAMW-12, GAMW-14, GAMW-15, and GAMW-16, have declined 1.87 to 4.90 feet in the time between October 2018 and March 2022.
-Upgradient well GAMW-18 was dry in March 2022.
-Although there has been a notable decline in water levels (and the associated hydraulic gradient), the general pattern of groundwater flow is like the pattern when this impoundment was operating - radially away from Primary 2 to the northeast and southwest.
+Groundwater elevations in the CCR monitoring wells around Primary 2 that are still monitored, including GAMW-12, GAMW-14, GAMW-15, and GAMW-16, declined 2.64 to 4.13 feet in the time between October 2018 and the October 2023 groundwater gauging event.
+Wells GAMW-15 (downgradient) and GAMW-18 (upgradient) were dry in October 2023.
+Although there has been a notable decline in water levels (and the associated hydraulic gradient), the general pattern of groundwater flow is similar to the pattern when this impoundment was operating - radially away from Primary 2 to the northeast and southwest.

-The 2021-2022 Annual Report for Primary 2 was issued in August 20223.
-The arsenic concentrations detected in groundwater from the eight4 downgradient wells at Primary 2 for the 19 events from July 2016 to March 2022 ranged from 0.0062 mg/L to 0.060 mg/L. Thallium concentrations for the same 19 events ranged from 0.000089 mg/L (estimated) to 0.0056 mg/L, whereas selenium concentrations ranged from 0.00092 mg/L (estimated) to 0.650 mg/L.
+The 2022-2023 Annual Report for Primary 2 was issued in August 20233.
+The arsenic concentrations detected in groundwater from the eight4 downgradient wells at Primary 2 for the 21 events from July 2016 to April 2023 ranged from 0.0062 mg/L to 0.060 mg/L. Thallium concentrations for the same 21 events ranged from 0.000089 mg/L (estimated) to 0.0056 mg/L, whereas selenium concentrations ranged from 0.00092 mg/L (estimated) to 0.650 mg/L.

-Prior to filing the ACM for Primary 2 in December 2020, a Closure Application5 was filed with the Indiana Department of Environmental Management (IDEM) that addressed all five former CCR surface impoundments using closure by removal, including Primary 2.
+Prior to filing the ACM for Primary 2 in December 2020, a Closure Application5 was filed with the Indiana Department of Environmental Management (IDEM) that addressed all five former CCR surface impoundments, including Primary 2, using closure by removal.
 A supplemental addendum to the Closure Application6 was subsequently filed with IDEM in February 2019.
 The addendum addressed the post-closure groundwater monitoring network for all five CCR surface impoundments, which includes 24 existing wells and 12 new wells.
 A virtual public hearing was conducted on April 16, 2020, to present the proposed approach for CCR unit closure at MCGS, after which NIPSCO received several comments from interested stakeholders.
 IDEM approved the Closure Application on March 10, 2021.

-NIPSCO has nearly completed closing all five impoundments by removing source materials pursuant to 40 CFR §257.102(c).
-As of this report, approximately 46,000 cubic yards of CCR, blast furnace slag, and an additional foot of underlying material has been removed from Primary 2 and replaced with native sand backfill.
-An 18-inch soil cover having a permeability of 110-5 centimeters per second, or less, has been placed over the backfilled area.
-A 6-inch layer of topsoil has been placed above the soil cover and will next be vegetated with an IDEM-approved seed mix.
-The backfill/soil cover system has been contoured to promote drainage to catch basins that eventually discharge to the Final Pond.
+NIPSCO completed closure of all five impoundments in July 2023 by removing source materials.
+Closure of Primary 2 included removal of approximately 46,000 cubic yards of CCR, blast furnace slag, and an additional foot of underlying material which was replaced with native sand backfill.
+An 18-inch soil cover having a permeability of 1x10-5 centimeters per second, or less, was then placed over the backfilled area.
+A 6-inch layer of topsoil was then placed above the cover soil and vegetated with an IDEM-approved seed mix.